5366 Main Street

 Bross Brothers Black Smith Shop

 The City completed a Master Plan for the area in recent years and launched a $1.2 million StreetScape project in 2011 to add 120 parking spaces, lighting and sidewalks to the historic downtown area along Highway N. The goal is for Old Town Cottleville to retain the best of its past and be a distinctive center for the Community.
-In 2015 similar streetscape improvements were made to parts of Main st. Additional streetscapes improvements are coming to Fifth st, Chestnut street and remaining portions of Main st.
+From the years 2015 thru 2019, similar streetscape improvements were made to Fifth Street and Main Street.
+Additional streetscape improvements are coming to Chestnut Street and the remaining portions of Main Street.

 A Brief History

 The Town of Cottleville is one of the oldest in St. Charles County.
 As far back as 1800 there existed a group of houses located near the spot where the old Boone's Lick Road crosses the Dardenne Creek.